 Our goal is to provide insights for improving teamwork and team leadership, whether in the workplace or in the classroom.
 My two colleagues and I have spent time in the real-world practicing these ideas as well as in the classroom teaching about them.
 For more details, see our brief bios below.

 His topical areas of expertise include individual and small team decision making, improving team performance, and using teams to drive organizational change.
-Some of his ideas about improving teams are in his three books, Group Dynamics and Team Interventions (Wiley, 2nd ed. forthcoming), Making Team Projects Work (Amazon), and The Workplace Covenant (forthcoming).
+Some of his ideas about improving teams are in his three books, Group Dynamics and Team Interventions (Wiley, 2nd ed. forthcoming), Making Team Projects Work (Amazon), and MEaningful Partnership at Work (Productivity Press/Taylor and Francis, available for preoder) and Making Team Projects Work for Students (Amazon, forthcoming).
 He is also an experienced applied researcher, specializing in conducting focus groups and individual interviews, designing custom surveys, analyzing employee and workplace data, and evaluating the effectiveness of training programs.
 He received his Doctorate in Social/Organizational Psychology from the University of Illinois at Chicago and his Master’s degree in Psychology from the University at Buffalo.

 Tim spends his time outside of outside of work in activities like bicycling, hiking, paddling, and skiing.
 He’s an active member of National Ski Patrol and Mountain Bike Patrol.

 Seth R. Silver, Ed.D., Owner of Silver Consulting, Inc.